wp-plugins/groups/readme.txt

 == Changelog ==

+= 1.3.6 =
+* Replaced call to get_users() with query to avoid memory errors on activation with large users bases.
+* Provided a default value for a method in Groups_Access_Meta_Boxes to avoid issues with other plugins or themes.

 = 1.3.5 =
 * Fixed out of memory issues with large user bases on Users > All Users page.
 Thanks to [Jason Glaspey](http://www.jasonglaspey.com) who spotted the issue :)